Matthew Flinders: Expedition to Hervey Bay

 In 1799, Flinders' request to explore the coast north of Port Jackson was granted and, once more, the sloop Norfolk was assigned to him.
-Bass had returned to Britain by that time and, in his place, Flinders recruited his brother Samuel Flinders and was also accompanied on the voyage by a Kuringgai man named Bungaree.
+Bass had returned to Britain by that time and, in his place, Flinders recruited his brother Samuel Flinders and was also accompanied on the voyage by a Indigenous Australian man named Bungaree.
 They departed on 8 July 1799 and arrived in Moreton Bay six days later.
 Flinders rowed ashore at Woody Point and named a point 2 mi west of that as Redcliffe (on account of its red cliffs).
 That point is now known as Clontarf Point, while the name Redcliffe is used by the town of Redcliffe to the north.
 He landed on Coochiemudlo Island on 19 July while he was searching for a river in the southern part of Moreton Bay.

 In the northern part of Moreton Bay, Flinders explored a narrow waterway which he named the Pumice Stone River (presumably unaware it separated Bribie Island and the mainland); it is now called the Pumicestone Passage.
 Most of the meetings between the Aboriginal people of Moreton Bay and Flinders were of a friendly nature, but on 15 July at the southern tip of Bribie Island, a spear was thrown which resulted in a local man being wounded by gunfire.
 Flinders named the place where this occurred Point Skirmish.
 While anchored in Pumicestone, Flinders ventured several kilometres overland with three crew including Bungaree and climbed the mountain Beerburrum.
 They turned back after meeting the steep cliffs of Mount Tibrogargan on about 26 July.

 Exiting Moreton Bay, Flinders continued north exploring as far as Hervey Bay before returning south.
 They arrived back in Sydney on 20 August 1799.